Datadame92/microsoft-365-docs/microsoft-365/loop/loop-components-teams.md

 ## Loop components and .loop files

-Loop components created in Teams and Outlook are just .loop files (earlier versions of Loop-created .fluid) stored in the creator's OneDrive.
+Loop components created in Outlook are just .loop files (earlier versions of Loop-created .fluid) stored in the creator's OneDrive.
 A file being in OneDrive means that users can create, discover, and manage Loop components (.loop files) as easily as any Office document.
+Loop components created in Teams are .loop files stored in the files of the Channel of the Team.

 ## How are .loop files stored?